ARMmbed/mbed-os-5-docs/docs/reference/api/storage/QSPIFBlockDevice.md

 ![QSPIFBlockDevice](QSPIFBlockDevice_Class1.jpg)<span> QSPIFBlockDevice class hierarchy</span></span>

-The QSPIFBlockDevice is a block device driver for NOR based QSPI flash devices that support SFDP standard.
-NOR based QSPI flash supports up to 4bits per cycle of instruction, address and data.
-SFDP based QSPI Flash supports variable bus modes (single, dual, quad), several sector erase size types and multiple regions of sector size types.
+The QSPIFBlockDevice is a block device driver for NOR-based QSPI Flash devices that support the SFDP standard.
+NOR-based QSPI Flash supports up to 4 bits per cycle of instruction, address and data.
+SFDP-based QSPI Flash supports variable bus modes (single, dual and quad), several sector erase size types and multiple regions of sector size types.

-SFDP JEDEC standard can be found in: https://www.jedec.org/system/files/docs/JESD216C.pdf
+For more information about the SFDP JEDEC standard, please see [its documentation](https://www.jedec.org/system/files/docs/JESD216C.pdf).

 QSPIFBlockDevices have the following configurable parameters in its constructors:

 ### QSPIFBlockDevice constructor

 - _io0_ - 1st IO pin used for sending/receiving data during data phase of a transaction
 - _io1_ - 2nd IO pin used for sending/receiving data during data phase of a transaction
 - _io2_ - 3rd IO pin used for sending/receiving data during data phase of a transaction
 - _io3_ - 4th IO pin used for sending/receiving data during data phase of a transaction
 - _sclk_ - QSPI Clock pin
 - _csel_ - QSPI Flash chip select pin
 - _clock-mode_ - specifies the QSPI Clock Polarity mode
    - QSPIF_POLARITY_MODE_0 (CPOL=0, CPHA=0) - (*default)
    - QSPIF_POLARITY_MODE_1 (CPOL=1, CPHA=1)
 - _freq_ - Clock frequency of the QSPI bus (defaults to 40MHz)

 You can view more information about the configurable settings and functions in the class reference.